 Why Is My Face Breaking Out All of a Sudden?
+(Updated, March 2020)

 What’s causing your sudden breakout?
 We explain how to pinpoint the likely causes of your sudden breakouts as well as effective treatment methods.

 To make matters worse, these seemingly random breakouts are difficult to treat because you don’t know what’s causing them in the first place.

 Here are three key things to know about the potential cause of your acne:

 - The cause of your acne doesn’t need to be isolated.
 It can be a combination of things such as increased stress, poor sleeping habits and eating too much junk food.